Dragonlance (board game)

 Dragonlance is a fantasy board game published by TSR in 1988 that is based upon the fantasy role-playing campaign setting Dragonlance, also published by TSR.

 Contents

-Dragonlance is a game for 2-6 players, in which each player uses their team of dragons to enter a forbidden tower and be the first to get the Dragonlance and return it to their home base.
+Dragonlance is a game for 2-6 players, in which each player uses their team of dragons to get into the forbidden tower and be the first to get the Dragonlance and return it to their home base.

 Components

 The board comes with a mounted hex grid map board.
 In the center is a plastic tower surrounded by six gates, each a different color.
 There are six dragon teams in six colors, as well as a large quantity of white plastic bases, used to indicate a dragon's altitude.
 There are also a deck of cards and several ten-sided dice.

 Basic game

 The active player rolls a ten-sided die for movement points, which can then be used to move forward, as well as to gain or lose altitude.
 As a dragon rises in altitude, a white plastic disk is placed under it for every movement point used to climb.
 These disks are removed as a dragon loses altitude.
 If a player rolls only a 1 or 2 for movement points, the player gains a magic card in compensation, which can be used when needed.